seraphimgerber/SEC350/Lab1.1.md

 Much better.
 Now we can connect to the internet!
 Side note, some of my peers used 'nmtui' to configure their IP address.
 I mean, whatever is easier for you.

+Also, I had issues configuring the routes using the GUI, so I added the routes in the network configuration file.

 9. Remember to take a snapshot.
 SPLASH!

 #### Now, let's set up fw01.
 Here's a checklist to follow: